Semiconductor Manufacturing International Corporation: History

 In 2018, SMIC had gross profits of $747 million and net profits of $149, with $3.6 billion in revenues.
 It apparently spend around $550 million on research and development, or about 16 percent of sales.
 On 9 March 2018, SMIC and the government of Shaoxing established a joint venture, United Nova Technology.
 On May 18, 2018, ground was broken on the manufacturing base for SMIC in Shaoxing.
 SMIC was building a plant that would be the first in China to use 14-nanometer production technology.
 The company said it would increase its investment capacity by 20% in February 2019.

 Current co-CEOs are Zhao Haijun and Mong Song Liang.
 Zixue Zhou serves as chairman of the board.
 In May 2019, it was said that SMIC's co-chiefs, Zhao Haijun and Liang Mong-song were at odds over how to focus the company.

 On May 24, 2019, SMIC announced it would voluntarily delist from the New York Stock Exchange (NYSE), citing low trade volumes.
 Along with low US trading volumes, the company named the high administrative cost of maintaining the NYSE listing.; it joined the exchange 15 years before.
-And following Huawei blacklisting by the United States government.
+The delisting followed Huawei's blacklisting by the United States government.

 In 2019, Qualcomm, Huawei, and IMEC were still minority shareholders in SMIC's R&D arm.

 In May 2020, in support of the country's Made in China 2025 program; the China Integrated Circuit Industry Investment Fund and the Shanghai Integrated Circuit Industry Investment Fund invested a combined US$2 billion, gaining, respectively, 23.08% and 11.54% ownership of SMIC.
 In July 2020 SMIC issued 1,685,620,000 shares at 27.46 yuan per share on the STAR Market of the Shanghai Stock Exchange, raising 46.28 billion yuan ($6.62 billion).